ThatLionLady/loop-progress/README.md

 bash loop-progress.sh ${LIST}

 for THING in $(<${LIST}); do
-	sleep 1
+	command
 	bash loop-progress.sh x
 done
 ```

 # Testing Testing 1, 2, 3

+If you want to see what it looks like before you commit to putting it into your own script:
-Run the `test.sh` script from the loop-progress directory.
-It should look like this:
+- Run the `test.sh` script from the loop-progress directory.
+  - It should look like this: